Answers to Your Questions

 What payment methods are available?

 We accept all major credit cards including Visa, Master Card, American Express, and Discover.
 Payment with a standard check or money order is also available.
 Please keep in mind we will have to wait until payment is received before shipping your product out.
+We are also now proud to accept Care Credit directly.
+If you wish to use care credit to order any of our products; please call us with your order at: 1.800.578.6960.
 If you would like to use a different payment method than mentioned above, please just Contact Us.

 ORDERS AND RETURNS